 Post Mount Disc Brake Facing with DT-4

-This article will review the use of the DT-4 Disc Mount Post Facing Tool.
 The DT-4 is a precision cutting tool that will machine the top of the post mounts (direct mounts) to that each is flat and at the same relative height.
 The DT-4 should be used and stored with care.
 Components should be kept clean and the facing cutter should be periodically wiped with an oily cloth or rust inhibitor before storage.
 Store the DT-4 in a safe location.

+Determine the required axle size and assemble DT-4.
+The logo will face the back of the fork or bike.
+For open dropout front forks, install the 100mm wide axle supplied with the DT-4 (figure 1).
 For rear open dropout frames of 135mm, install longer axle supplied (figure 2).
 For bikes with 130mm spacing, simply flex open the dropouts and use the same 135mm axle.
 This will not damage or bend the frame.

+For 12mm rear thru axle, use the adapter bushing supplied with the DT-4 (Figure 3).
 For forks with 15mm thru axles, use the adapter bushing suppied wth the DT-4 (figure 4).